For more information related to constituency offices, contact Financial Services at 250-356-8586.

 In order to minimize costs, returning Members may use a phased approach to implement the new visual identity, ordering new stationery once existing stationery stock is depleted.

 Constituency Office Leases

 Members are encouraged to work with the Leasing Consultant to identify and obtain space for their constituency offices.
-At minimum, it is required that all MLAs have lease agreements reviewed by the Leasing Consultant before finalizing their constituency office lease.
+At minimum, it is required that all Members have lease agreements reviewed by the Leasing Consultant and Financial Services before finalizing their constituency office lease.
 This requirement applies to both new leases and lease renewals.
-Rents should be based on fair market value for their riding.
+Lease rates should be based on fair market value for the riding.
 Constituency office space should be wheelchair accessible and provide adequate security for staff (preferably with a front and rear exit and a security gate or alarm).
 Please note that the lease agreement is between the Member (not the Legislative Assembly) and the landlord, and the Legislative Assembly is not liable for any penalties or fees associated with a Member's lease.